Convention (political norm): Switzerland

 The following constitutional conventions are part of the political culture of Switzerland.
 They hold true at the federal level and mostly so at the cantonal and communal level.
 Mostly, they aim to reconcile the democratic principle of majority rule with the need to achieve consensus in a nation that is much more heterogeneous in many respects than other nation-states.
+Historically this heterogeneity referred to confessional and ideological differences (liberal vs conservative, later with the third pole of social democratic/socialist parties) that erupted in the Sonderbundskrieg in 1847 but in the 20th and 21st century the linguistic and urban-rural divides have become increasingly important.